pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 As you can see, in the query result, the affected row is 1, but actually should be 2, since the related row in t2 is also been deleted.

-This is a MySQL issue, do we need to be compatible with it?
+This is a MySQL behaviour, We can be compatible with it.

 #### DML Execution plan